Administration order

 Dependant

-A dependant is someone who relies on others financially, for example a child.
+Someone who relies on another person financially, like a child.

 Diligence